Free worldwide shipping on every order

 Mechanism of Action

-The primary chromophore (light absorber) in red light therapy is Cytochrome C Oxidase (CCO), an enzyme found within the mitochondrial membrane.
+The primary proposed chromophore in red light therapy is cytochrome c oxidase (CCO), an enzyme in the mitochondrial electron transport chain [de Freitas 2016, PMID:28070154].

 NO